With this one, the series arrives on the Sega Genesis with a bang. I found this game

 I defeat his first form more easily than I usually do in these games, but he isn't done yet.
 Oh no.

 Of course, his final form is a freakish monster.
-I don't know how the whip swinger would fight this battle since I don't think he can whip straight up.
 It isn't too bad for Eric, with his ability to stab upwards and bounce Dracula around.

 Get him against the side of the screen and it's possible to up-stab about half of his life away before he gets out of your combo.